Halston-R-2003/PulsarOS/README.md

 PulsarOS is an operating system I started building so I can have a project to work on either when I have nothing to do.

 # Features
 So far, all this OS has is a VGA driver.
 It displays a couple messages to the screen and that's it.
-It currently boots using GRUB but I may switch to my own bootloader, but that probably won't happen until I take this thing all the way to long mode.
+It currently boots using GRUB but I may switch to my own bootloader.
+Though, that probably won't happen until I take this thing all the way to long mode.